rider-rebooted/win_brenda_console/README.md

 *WARNING, THIS IS MY FIRST PYTHON PROJECT AND IT MAY HAVE SERIOUS ISSUES WHICH COULD COST YOU MONEY.*

 03/01/2016 **UPDATE - Sub-frame rendering now an option** Sub-frame rendering is now an option ("frame settings") in the "setting up your farm" menu.
 Also there is now a "job summary" available too.
-Various other updates too.
+Various other improvements.

 31/12/2015 **UPDATE - AMIs now selectable**
 List of recommended AMIs is now selectable.
 Also, if I've uploaded a newer version of win_brenda_console than the one you're running, a notification will pop up at the start.